-Amir Jamal al-Din Aqqush an-Nagibi governed Damascus from 1261 to 1271 (660 - 670 A.H.) under Mamluk Sultan Baybars I and died in Cairo in 1279 (677 A.H.).
-His tomb chamber is the only remaining section of his funerary madrasa built in Damascus and adjoins the northern wall of the entry vestibule to Nur al-Din al-Zangi's Mausoleum.
+Amir Jamal al-Din Aqqush an-Najibi governed Damascus from 1261 to 1271 (660 - 670 A.H.) under Mamluk Sultan Baybars I and died in Cairo in 1278 (677 A.H.).
+His tomb chamber is the only remaining section of his funerary madrasa, completed after his death in 1279 (677).
+The tomb adjoins the northern wall of the entry vestibule to Nur al-Din al-Zangi's Madrasa-Mausoleum.
 Its cross-shaped burial chamber is crowned by a highly detailed muqarnas vault that imitates at a smaller scale the vault of the Zangid mausoleum built in 1167.

 Herzfeld, Ernst.
 1942.
 "Damascus: Studies in Architecture" in Ars Islamica, Vol IX.
 Ann Arbor: University of Michigan Press, 45.

 Meinecke, Michael.
 1992.
 Die Mamlukische Architektur in Ägypten und Syrien (648/1250 bis 923/1517).
 Glückstadt: Verlag J. J. Augustin, II, 53.